Joshuajee/Trader-Chart/README.md

     ![Prompt](./images/files.png "App screenshot")

-    2. The data used in this app are gotten from Metatrader 5, if you want more assets download the app, export the symbol you want as csv convert into to json [https://csvjson.com/](https://csvjson.com) or with any other csv to json converter you know.
+    The data used in this app are gotten from Metatrader 5, if you want more assets download the app, export the symbol you want as csv convert into to json [https://csvjson.com/](https://csvjson.com) or with any other csv to json converter you know.
     Then replace `<DATE>, <TIME>, <OPEN>, <HIGH>, <LOW>, <CLOSE>, <TICKVO>, <VOL>, <SPREAD>` with date, time, open, high, low, close, tickvol, vol, spread respectively using `ctrl h` and replace all on your text editor.

-    3. if you want new `assetType` please create a new directory in the sample data directory and put the json file you want to upload, the asset name must be the asset symbole
+    If you want new `assetType` please create a new directory in the sample data directory and put the json file you want to upload, the asset name must be the asset symbole

 <p align="right">(<a href="#top">back to top</a>)</p>